Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Tighten the nuts to a torque of 105 Nm.
 Use the torque wrench.

-Replace the 2 lower strut mounting screws
+Fit the 2 lower strut mounting bolts

-Replace the 2 lower strut mounting nuts
+Fit the 2 lower strut mounting nuts

 Tighten the lower strut mounting nuts

-Lower strut mounting screw in position
+Lower strut fixing bolt in position

 Op 40

-Replace the ABS sensor harness support plate on the shock absorber.
+Fit the ABS sensor harness support plate on the shock absorber.

 Screw the ABS sensor harness mounting screw.
-Use the T30 Torx key.
+Use the T30 torx key.

-Replace the ABS sensor harness support plate
+Fit the ABS sensor harness support plate

 Screw the ABS sensor harness mounting screw